GDGHubli/devfest-profile-picture-maker/CONTRIBUTING.md

 ## Setup

 1. Clone the repo
-2. Create a branch
+2. Create a branch by checking out from `development` branch
-3. Commit your change and push the branch
+3. Commit your changes and push the branch
-4. Raise a pull request to main branch
+4. Raise a pull request to `development` branch

 No need to fork this repo, you can directly contribute to the same repo.